John Lorne Campbell: Scottish nationalist

 In the introduction, Campbell expressed very harsh criticism of what were then widely held stereotypes, such as that speakers of Celtic languages are overwhelmingly melancholy, ignorant, but noble savages, or that the Scottish Gàidhealtachd was completely isolated from the literature and culture of the outside world.
 In reality, Campbell explained, the Jacobite war poetry of Alasdair mac Mhaighstir Alasdair (Alexander MacDonald, 1st of Arisaig) shows a very clear understanding of the political and dynastic issues at stake and abounds with learned allusions to both Classical mythology and the Christian Bible.
 Even the contemporary poetry of Duncan Ban MacIntyre, who was illiterate in his own language, is similarly filled with allusions to the Fenian Cycle of Celtic mythology, stories from which James Macpherson would later adapt into Ossian and use to capture the whole world's imagination.

 In a very public rejection of his own ancestors' support for the House of Hanover and their role in the defeat of the Jacobite Army, Campbell also wrote, "the Rising of 1745 was the natural reaction of the Jacobite clans and their sympathisers in the Highlands against what had been, since the coming of William of Orange in 1690, a calculated genocidal campaign against the religion of many and the language of all Highlanders."
 Despite these deliberately provoking words, the book received favorable reviews.

 In the mid-1930s, Campbell began living on the Hebridean island of Barra with the author Compton Mackenzie.
 On Barra, which Ray Penman has since described as, "a classless society", Campbell's childhood trauma over the lack of a caring father figure was eased by his close friendship with local seanchaidh John The Coddy MacPherson.
+During their conversations, whenever Campbell stumbled over his Gaelic phrases and retreated back into speaking English, MacPherson would hold up his hand and say, ("Abair siod fhathast, Iain.") ("Say that again, John.")

 Also while on Barra, Campbell and Mackenzie founded the Sea League to fight for the rights of local fisherman.
 They also organised a successful tax strike by all Barra motor car owners as a protest against the Government's failure to properly maintain the island's roads.
-The tax strike led to many similar campaigns of civil disobedience and direct action, which gained wide publicity and forced the British civil service bureaucracy to make substantial changes that drastically improved the efficiency of both government and postal delivery in the Western Isles.
+The tax strike led to many similar campaigns of civil disobedience and direct action, which gained wide publicity and forced the Civil Service to make substantial changes that drastically improved the efficiency of both government and postal delivery in the Western Isles.